Home Compare GEN vs PLTR

 Gen Digital vs Palantir Technologies: Which Stock Looks Stronger in 2026?

-Gen Digital holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+The structural profiles are close, with Gen Digital carrying a narrow edge on valuation.
 Palantir Technologies still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.